-But when Cernan clambered over to take a look, he could see the soil was indeed that color.
-Later examination on Earth showed the rocks were tiny spheres of colored glass that probably came from a surface vent.
+But when Cernan clambered over to take a look, he, saw the orange soil, too.
+Later examination of samples of that soil taken back to Earth showed that the rocks were tiny spheres of colored glass.
+These probably came from a volcanic vent.

-After one more day racing the clock to do all the science they could, the lunar crew packed their gear and prepared to climb into Challenger for the last time.
-Alone on the surface, Cernan gave a short speech, concluding, "I'd just like to record that America's challenge of today has forged man's destiny of tomorrow. ..
-Godspeed the crew of Apollo 17."
+After one more day of racing the clock to do all the science they could, the lunar crew packed their gear and prepared to climb into Challenger for the last time.
+Alone on the surface, Cernan gave a short speech, concluding, "I'd just like to record that America's challenge of today has forged man's destiny of tomorrow. ...
+Godspeed, the crew of Apollo 17."

 Evans got a chance to do a quick spacewalk on the way back to Earth, retrieving some film canisters mounted outside America.
 The crew splashed down on Dec.
 19 in the South Pacific Ocean.